connor-work/protoc-gen-delphi/docs/reference/delphi-proto3-changes.md

-# Delphi-specific changes to the Language Guide (proto3)
+# Delphi-Specific Changes to the Language Guide (proto3)

 ## Note
 This document describes Delphi-specific extensions to the [Language Guide (proto3)](https://developers.google.com/protocol-buffers/docs/proto3).